 - Series: The Yaxchilan Lintels

-Lintel 24: Carved limestone lintel, showing a bloodletting ritual performed by the king of Yaxchilan, Shield Jaguar II and his wife, Lady K'ab'al Xook.
-The king holds a flaming torch over his wife, who is pulling a thorny rope through her tongue.
-Scrolls of blood can be seen around her mouth.
+Lintel 24: Carved limestone lintel, showing a bloodletting ritual performed b, Lady K'ab'al Xook.
+The ruler of Yaxchilan, Itzaamnaj B'ahlam (her husband) holds a flaming torch over his wife, who is pulling a obsidian studded rope through her tongue.
+Scrolls of blood around her mouth.

-The lintel would have been painted and has traces of red and blue pigment.
+The lintel was painted and has traces of red and blue pigment.

 - Production date

 One of a series of three panels from Structure 23 at Yaxchilan, where it was set above the left (south-east) doorway.

 The first two glyphs in the text at the top of the lintel indicate the event and the date on which it took place, AD709.
 The last glyph represents the Emblem Glyph (that is, the city name in Maya hieroglyphs) of Yaxchilan.
 The text on the left of the panel contains the name and titles of Lady K'ab'al Xook.

 The blue pigment is known as Maya Blue: a clay-dye composite made by heating sak luum (palygorskite) and indigofera (indigo).

 L. Schele & M.E.
 Miller, 'The Blood of Kings' (London, Thames & Hudson, 1986)

 C. Tate, 'Yaxchilan: The Design of a Maya Ceremonial City' (University of Texas Press, 1992)